We work with suppliers to advance our sustainability performance.

 Q: What are the requirements to be considered as a new supplier?

-A: Supplier minimum qualifications vary depending on the product or service type.
+A: The minimum qualifications required for suppliers differ based on the specific product or service being provided.
 Some common requirements to do business with Enbridge include:

 Certificate of incorporation